Ambrose Fernando

 Ambrose Fernando (1912 – 11 January 1999) was an Indian businessman and politician.

 Early life

 Fernando was born in Kanyakumari to a Paravar family.
 At a young age, He went to Colombo to work but returned to Kanyakumari in 1937 and married Mochammal Fernando.
 He joined the Indian National Congress and entered politics.

 Politics

-He became a member of the then Travancore Cochin Legislative Assembly representing Kanyakumari from 20 March 1948 to 18 February 1952.
+He became a member of the then newly created Travancore Cochin Legislative Assembly representing Kanyakumari from 20 March 1948 to 18 February 1952.
 He took an active part in the agitation to separate Kanyakumari district from Kerala and to join it to Madras State, now Tamil Nadu state.